-This is the seventh ensemble course for all of our worship ministry certificate and degree programs.
+WSH 450- Weekend Experience 4(a) (0.5 credit hours) This is the seventh ensemble course for all of our worship ministry certificate and degree programs.
 The official meeting time for this course in Fayetteville is Thursday nights from 5:30 pm until 7:30 pm at our main campus.
 At other sites, the official meeting time will vary by site.

-This is the eighth ensemble course for all of our worship ministry certificate and degree programs.
+WSH 460- Weekend Experience 4(b) (0.5 credit hours) This is the eighth ensemble course for all of our worship ministry certificate and degree programs.
 The official meeting time for this course in Fayetteville is Thursday nights from 5:30 pm until 7:30 pm at our main campus.
 At other sites, the official meeting time will vary by site.